Topics in This Section

 Deb worked for DuPont in Delaware and was able to return to work after a 6-month leave.
 Several years later, she got married and relocated to Tennessee, where she currently resides with her husband and 2 sons.

-"Now I am 44 and live life to the fullest."
+"Now I live life to the fullest."

 "I have no restrictions.
 I go to the gym, the beach, run and even took up road bicycling.
 We are a very active family."